UPDATED: SEPTEMBER 23, 2022 | 2 MIN READ

 1. Start With the Front Porch

-Start out simple.
+Start simple.
 Most homeowners like to spend time outdoors in the summer, especially on their front porches.
 Even if your porch isn’t that big, you can still do minor upgrades to make a huge difference.
-Adding these features to your porch will definitely help increase your front yard curb appeal, including:
+Adding these features to your porch will help increase your front yard curb appeal, including:

 - Seating (chairs, benches, swings)